aws-amplify/docs/js/storage.md

 <S3Image path={path} picker fileToKey={fileToKey} />
 ```

 `S3Image` will escape all spaces in key values to underscore.
-For example, 'a b' will ve converted to 'a_b'.
+For example, 'a b' will be converted to 'a_b'.
 {: .callout .callout--info}

 ### S3Text